menglongguo/website/_projects/Art.md

 type: class
 ---

-Outside of research and school, I enjoy making art and particularly enjoy trying out different forms & techniques.
+Outside of research and school, I enjoy the process of making art and trying out new mediums & techniques.
 As a mechanical engineer and roboticist, I try to imbue as much art into the design process and the physcial objects.

 ---